gwax/mtg_ssm/README.rst

 -------

 -   Switched from mtgjson to Scryfall as a data source
--   Broke existing spreadsheets (``update`` will rebuild / upgrade existing sheets)
+-   Broke existing spreadsheets

+    -   ``update`` will rebuild / upgrade existing sheets

+    -   rebuild lookup doesn't work very well for basic lands, double check your counts

+    -   rebuild lookup may result in double counting for Flip / split / DFC cards, double-check your counts

+    -   a number of cards count not reliably be remapped and will raise exceptions; if you have any copies of these cards, you will need to remove them from your existing spreadsheet and re-add them after the update

+    -   promo cards are particularly hard hit as Scryfall and MTGJSON model promo sets very differently.

 -   Dropped deckbox serializer
 -   Removed support for Python 3.4, 3.5
--   Flip / split / DFC now have a single row entry, instead of multiple (you may have duplicate counts after an upgrade)

 TODO: